compulim/react-chain-of-responsibility/README.md

 ### Using as Fluent UI `IRenderFunction`

-The chain of responsibility can be used in Fluent UI. `useRenderFunctionCallback` hook will return render function as `IRenderFunction`.
+The chain of responsibility can be used in Fluent UI. `useBuildRenderFunction` hook will return render function as `IRenderFunction`.

 There are subtle differences between the standard version and the Fluent UI version: